How do I perform a classic car VIN check?

-4 min to read
+4 minute to read

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.

-Finding the VIN on a classic car
+Identifying the classic car VIN

-Most VINs for classic cars can be found in one (or more) of these locations:
+There are multiple places to look for the VIN or its equivalent on the car.
+Most VINs for classic cars can be found in one or more of these locations:

 • On the dashboard, near the windshield on the driver's side, and visible from the outside